wts-thomas/wts-wordpress-default-theme/readme.txt

 = 1.3.6 - 11-01-2022 =
 * Added leading styles to UL's that have a white background.
 Add the class ".leaders" to the UL
-* Added the .full-height class for div's that need to fill parent containers
+* Added the .full-height class for div's that need to fill parent containers; needed for iPhones
 * Refactored a default declaration for the Elementor class .swiper-slide to line-height: 0

 = 1.3.5 - 10-31-2022 =